DonCharest/kanbanBoardApp/README.md

 3. `In Review` - work that has been completed and is under review.
 4. `Accepted` - reviewed work that has met the acceptance criteria.

 Each unit of work is defined and represented on the board by a card.
-The card contians meta-data about the work to be done, including:
+The card contains meta-data about the work to be done, including:

 - `Title` - summary of the work to be done.
 - `Priority` - level of importance of the work (i.e. minor, major, or blocker).